-Former Turkish lawmaker seeking political asylum in Greece
+Former Turkish lawmaker seeks political asylum in Greece

-THESSALONIKI, Greece (AP) - Greek authorities say a pro-Kurdish former lawmaker convicted of insulting Turkey’s president is requesting asylum in Greece after illegally crossing the border.
+THESSALONIKI, Greece (AP) - A pro-Kurdish former lawmaker convicted of insulting Turkey’s president has requested asylum in Greece after illegally crossing the border, Greek authorities said Friday.

-A police official said Turkish national Leyla Birlik, 44, surrendered to Greek police Thursday near the northeastern town of Alexandroupolis, and was in the process of requesting asylum in Greece.
+A police official said Turkish citizen Leyla Birlik, 44, surrendered to Greek police Wednesday near the northeastern town of Alexandroupolis, and was in the process of requesting asylum in Greece.
+She was released pending the asylum process.

-He spoke on condition of anonymity Friday because he was not authorized to discuss the case.
+The official spoke on condition of anonymity because he was not authorized to discuss the case.

 Birlik, a former People’s Democratic Party, or HDP, lawmaker was sentenced in January to 21 months’ imprisonment for insulting Turkish President Recep Tayyip Erdogan.
 She was freed pending appeal but banned from leaving Turkey.